 Size & Shape

-Salt and Pepper Grinders Reviews
+Our 8 Favorite Salt & Pepper Grinders

-We’ve done a round up of our five top picks for salt and pepper grinders.
+We’ve done a round up of our 8 top picks for salt and pepper grinders.
 We’ve added a little list of pros and cons to each, so you can easily see the benefits and shortfalls of each one, as well as a few pointers about any interesting features, or notes about the set that stand out.

 The OXO Salt and Pepper Grinder set is a great example of a simple, useful modern grinder.
 It’s not over the top in terms of frill or design, but has some really handy and useful features, as well as a great price point.
 They use a ceramic grinding mechanism, which is a must as far as we’re concerned, and come in three metallic shades.